People hear this word and their first response is a big YAWN. Add the word scientific in front of it and many enter a deep sleep.

-Finding a research firm that has all the characteristics discussed above can seem like an insurmountable task however; it does not have to be.
+Finding a research firm that has all the characteristics discussed above can seem like an insurmountable task.
+However, it does not have to be.
 If you want to get an excellent return on your investment then you want the firm that will deliver the best quality product.
-Only one firm has a normative database representing over 5 billion opinions-The National Business Research Institute (NBRI).
+Only one firm has a benchmarking database representing over 10 billion opinions-the National Business Research Institute (NBRI).
 NBRI is also the firm that developed the root cause analysis that is so essential for increasing profits, and the only firm that offers it.
-Both NBRI’s normative database and root cause analysis are recognized best practices in survey research.
+Both NBRI’s benchmarking database and root cause analysis are recognized best practices in survey research.
 They are also the only firm that integrates customer and employee data.

 If you would like to learn more about how employee and customer surveys can help you “see inside the crystal ball” contact NBRI at 800-756-6168.